Nursing MANE BSN

 To be eligible for acceptance to the BSN major, students must complete/submit the following:

-- Submission of official transcripts from all institutions attended.
+- Submission of official transcripts from all post-secondary institutions attended.

 - Official transcripts will be used to calculate GPA.